MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/path-property-filesystemobject-object.md

 For drive letters, the root drive is not included.
 For example, the path for the C drive is `C:`, not `C:\`.

+For files, the **Path** property includes the filename and extension.

 The following code illustrates the use of the **Path** property with a **File** object.

 ```vb